appscot/sails-orientdb/README.md

 > Migrations
 >
 > We don't recommend using `migrate: 'alter'` as it has the nasty effect of deleting the data of all edges on a graphDB, leaving only data on the vertexes.
-> Either use `'safe'` and migrate manually or use `'drop'` to completely reset the data on your database and create all the classes.
+> Either use `'safe'` and migrate manually or use `'drop'` to completely reset the data and collections.
 In production
 > always use `'safe'`.
-We are currently pushing for a new kind of migration strategy named `'create'`, more about this on [waterline issue #846](https://github.com/balderdashy/waterline/issues/846).
+We are currently pushing for a new kind of migration strategy named `'create'`, check [waterline issue #846](https://github.com/balderdashy/waterline/issues/846).

 Waterline-orientdb aims to work with Waterline v0.10.x and OrientDB v1.7.10 and later.
 While it may work with earlier versions, they are not currently supported, [pull requests are welcome](./CONTRIBUTING.md)!